 MSFT (beep test) level 7.5

 Training for the role

-You head to the Royal School of Military Engineering Regiment near Camberley, Surrey, for nine weeks.
+You head to the Royal School of Military Engineering Regiment near Camberley, Surrey, for 12 weeks.
 Here, you learn military engineering skills, such as knots and lashings, demolition, mine warfare and bridge building.
 Finally, you go the Royal School of Military Engineering in Chatham, Kent, for 34 weeks.
 Here, you learn about water supply, heating systems and roofing.
 You also learn the basics of gas supply and appliances.